Niels Vitsœ, the founder

 In 1985 Niels Vitsœ and Dieter Rams were introduced to a Briton, Mark Adams, who set up Vitsœ Ltd in the United Kingdom.

-On the retirement of Niels Vitsœ, Adams became managing director of Vitsœ and moved the corporate seat and production to London in 1995 from where international markets could best be served.
+On the retirement of Niels Vitsœ, Adams became managing director of Vitsœ and moved the corporate seat and production to London, United Kingdom, in 1995 from where international markets could best be served.